XLDB: XLDB Conferences, Workshops and Tutorials

-The community meets annually at Stanford University where the main event is held each Spring.
-Those who live too far from California to attend have the opportunity to attend occasional satellite events either in Asia or Europe.
+The community met annually at Stanford University through 2019.
+Occasional satellite events were held in Asia and Europe.

-A detailed report or videos are produced after each workshop.
+A detailed report or videos was produced after each workshop.

 Tangible results

 XLDB events led to initiating an effort to build a new open source, science database called SciDB.

 The XLDB organizers started defining a science benchmark for scientific data management systems called SS-DB.

 At XLDB 2012 the XLDB organizers announced that two major databases that support arrays as first-class objects (MonetDB SciQL and SciDB) have formed a working group in conjunction with XLDB.
 This working group is proposing a common syntax (provisionally named “ArrayQL”) for manipulating arrays, including array creation and query.